Leon Independent School District

-Leon Independent School District is a public school district based in Jewett, Texas, (USA).
+Leon Independent School District is a public school district based in Jewett, Texas, United States.

 In addition to Jewett, the district serves the city of Marquez.
 A small portion of the district extends into northeastern Robertson County.

-The district has three campuses – Leon High (Grades 9-12), Leon Junior High (Grades 7-8), and Leon Elementary (Grades PK-6).
-Notwithstanding that Leon is Spanish for lion, the school mascot is not the lion, but the cougar.
+The district has three campuses – Leon High (grades 9-12), Leon Junior High (grades 7-8), and Leon Elementary (prekindergarten-grade 6).
+The school mascot is the cougar.
 In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.